 A thorough and rigorous examination might provide the solution to your current debt predicament.
 Here are some options:

-- To begin, you must recognise and confess that you have a debt issue.
+- To begin, you must recognize and confess that you have a debt issue.

 - Determine which areas are leading you to slip into debt.